Spherical Message Passing for 3D Graph Networks: Related Work

-The development of methods for 3D graphs is in early stage, and existing studies focus on leveraging different types of 3D information.
-The SchNet~\cite{schutt2017schnet} incorporates the distance information during the information aggregation stage by using continuous-filter convolutional layers.
-The PhysNet~\cite{unke2019physnet} integrates both the node features and distance information in the proposed interaction block.
-The DimeNet~\cite{klicpera_dimenet_2020} is developed based on the PhysNet and moves a step forward by considering both distance and angle information in the interaction block.
-In addition to the above methods that explicitly integrate 3D information during the information aggregation process, the OrbNet~\cite{qiao2020orbnet} combines distance information with the atomic orbital theory to design important SAAO features as inputs to GNNs.
-Generally, the use of 3D positional information usually results in improved performance.
-However, there lacks a unified and rigorous framework to systematically incorporate 3D information in the message passing schemes.
+Another category of methods purely take relative 3D information as input, such as distances between atoms, angles between bonds, angles between planes, \emph{etc.} Hence, the network is naturally invariant.
+The development of these methods is in early stage, and existing studies focus on leveraging different geometries.
+The SchNet~\citep{schutt2017schnet} incorporates the distance information during the information aggregation stage by using continuous-filter convolutional layers.
+The PhysNet~\citep{unke2019physnet} integrates both the atom features and distance information in the proposed interaction block.
+The DimeNet~\citep{klicpera_dimenet_2020} is developed based on the PhysNet and moves a step forward by considering directional information in the interaction block.
+The GemNet~\citep{klicpera2021gemnet} is proposed recently for universal molecular representations.
+The OrbNet~\citep{qiao2020orbnet} combines distance information with the atomic orbital theory to design important SAAO features as inputs to GNNs.
+Generally, the use of 3D position information usually results in improved performance.
+However, existing methods simply include additional geometries such as distance and angle, and there lacks a rigorous justification on how different geometries contribute to the information aggregation process.
+We conduct formal analysis and show that all the distance, angle, and torsion are necessary for 3D molecular identification, based on which we propose SphereNet to generate more powerful molecular representations.